|Other College:||North Dakota State|

 Hahn enrolled briefly at North Dakota State in 2012, before transferring to Nebraska.
-Hahn was a four-year starter on the line for Coach John McGary at Tri-County High School.
-His play helped Tri-County to four straight state playoff appearances, including a trip to the Class C-2 quarterfinals and a 9-2 record in 2011.
+Hahn was a four-year starter on the line for Coach John McGary at Tri-County High School, helping the school to four straight state playoff appearances, including a trip to the Class C-2 quarterfinals and a 9-2 record in 2011.
 Hahn was a first-team Class C-2 all-state selection as a senior after earning an honorable-mention selection as a junior.
-Hahn was invited to play in the 2012 Shrine Bowl game.

-On the hardwood, Hahn was a two-time all-conference pick and scored more than 1,000 career points.
+Hahn was a two-time all-conference pick in basketball and scored more than 1,000 career points.
 Hahn helped his team to a 14-9 record as a senior and earned honorable-mention Class C-2 all-state accolades.
-Hahn also earned four medals at the state track meet, placing in both the shot put and discus in his junior and senior seasons.
+Hahn also earned four medals at the state track meet, placing in both the shot put and discus his junior and senior seasons.
 Hahn was an academic all-state selection in football, basketball and track.

-Sam was born on June 7, 1993, and he is the son of James and Robin Hahn.
-He is an agronomy major.
-Hahn was named to the Nebraska Scholar-Athlete Honor Roll in each of the past two semesters.
+The son of James and Robin Hahn, Sam was born on June 7, 1993.
+He is an agronomy major and was a Big Ten Distinguished Scholar in 2016.
+He was named to the Nebraska Scholar-Athlete Honor Roll six times before earning his bachelor's degree in December of 2016.
 He has volunteered his time with Uplifting Athletes, the Husker Hotline, Husker Heroes and team hospital visits.